Bacterial Overgrowth or Sucrose Intolerance: How Can You Tell?

-Let’s learn more about two conditions where the symptoms can look very similar and can challenge even the most experienced doctor: Small Intestine Bacterial Overgrowth (SIBO) and Genetic Sucrase-Isomaltase Deficiency (GSID), sometimes called sugar intolerance.
-Both of these conditions can have similar symptoms: diarrhea, gassiness, abdominal pain or a combination of the three.
+But first, let’s learn more about two conditions where the symptoms can look very similar and can challenge even the most experienced doctor to find the correct diagnosis: small intestine bacterial overgrowth (SIBO) and Sucrose Intolerance from Congenital Sucrase-Isomaltase Deficiency (CSID).
+Both of these conditions can have similar symptoms: diarrhea, gassiness, abdominal pain, or a combination of the three.

-- SIBO is a chronic bacterial overgrowth in the small intestine, a part of the gut right after the stomach.
-In SIBO, the bacteria that is normally found in the gut is overgrown in an area where it shouldn’t be: the small intestine.
+- SIBO is a chronic bacterial overgrowth in the small intestine, the part of the gut right after the stomach.
+In SIBO, bacteria that is normally found in the gut is overgrown in an area where it shouldn’t be: the small intestine.

 - You can try eliminating starches and sucrose, or table sugar, from your diet for two weeks.
-If you can successfully do that, and your symptoms dramatically improve, then you may have GSID.
+If you can successfully do that and your symptoms dramatically improve, then you may have CSID.

-- You can try a diet called FODMAP.
-See BLOG.
+- You can try a low-FODMAP diet.
 If you have SIBO, your symptoms should improve.
-If you have GSID, then it is unlikely that you will see any relief.
+If you have CSID, then it’s unlikely that you will see any relief.

-There are many tests that your doctor can run to help confirm if you have SIBO or GSID.
-The bottom line is that your increased involvement in your care and knowledge about your condition can help you and your doctor better manage your symptoms. #💩
+Your doctor can order other tests to help confirm if you have SIBO or CSID.
+The bottom line is that your increased involvement in your care and knowledge about your condition can help you and your doctor better manage your symptoms.